Linked spaces and exit paths: Shuffles and exit indices

-The mapping cocylinder appears in classical topology as follows: in the analogous construction with spaces $L,N$ and $\iota$ a continuous map, the natural map $P_\iota\rightarrow N$ is a fibration replacement for $\iota$ in view of a homotopy equivalence $L\simeq P_\iota$.
+\begin{remark} Recall how the mapping cocylinder appears in classical topology: in the analogous construction with spaces $L,N$ and $\iota$ a continuous map, the target evaluation $P_\iota\rightarrow N$, the path space fibration, is a fibration replacement for $\iota$ in view of a homotopy equivalence $L\simeq P_\iota$. \end{remark}